• Skip to main content

 Instructions

-• In a large bowl, combine cooked quinoa, snap peas, and chickpeas.
+• In a large bowl, combine the cooked quinoa, snap peas, chickpeas, almonds, mint, and chives.
 Pour dressing over mixture and stir until combined.
-You may not need the entire dressing, so be sure to pour it slowly or in batches to your desired taste.
-Save the rest of the dressing for salads or other uses.

 Notes

-• Leftovers last for up to 5 days in an airtight container in the fridge.
+• Leftovers last for up to 3 to 5 days in an airtight container in the fridge.

 Nutrition